e-nopes/chiaWalletMonitor/README.md

 # chiaWalletMonitor
-Get notifications when you get Chia XCH  -- Reach me at chia@ifhya.com

-When your wallet gets XCH, you can get a notification via Popup, Push notice through Pushover, Discord, Slack or a custom sound file.
+When your wallet gets XCH, you get a Discord webhook message

 ## Usage